Developer Circles Toronto

 A self-taught coder unleashes her passion for AR and VR technologies

 Some people are naturally curious and this is absolutely true of Lissa Ng.
 Always wondering how things are built and what could be done to make them work better, she found herself keenly interested in technology, a field that appealed to her inquisitive nature.
-While taking time off from her career to care for her two young boys, Lissa taught herself to code and then combined that knowledge into MentallyVR, a virtual reality therapy platform.
+While taking time off from her career to care for her two young boys, Toronto-based Lissa taught herself to code and then combined that knowledge into MentallyVR, a virtual reality therapy platform.

 Coming from a non-technical background made navigating the world of technology challenging, especially when trying to land on a specific path to follow.
 “Lacking a mentor in the profession meant I went in loops, and doubted myself to the point of rethinking my career move entirely,” Lissa says.

-However, she soldiered on and decided to use free online resources to build a basic portfolio that later helped her secure a scholarship with a leading online education provider, where she received a certificate in front-end development.
+She soldiered on and decided to use free online resources to build a basic portfolio that later helped her secure a scholarship with a leading online education provider, where she received a certificate in front-end development.
 Amazed by the latest virtual reality technologies, Lissa opted to focus all her efforts on the tech behind it.
 “VR amazed me.
 I would go to sleep and wake up the next day thinking about it.
 That’s when I knew this was it.”